awslabs/fhir-works-on-aws-deployment/INSTALL.md

 ## Initial installation

 This installation guide covers a basic installation on Windows, Unix-like systems, or through Docker.
-The Linux installation has been tested on OSX Catalina, CentOS (Amazon Linux 2), and Ubuntu (18.04 LTS), and the Windows installation has been tested on Windows Server 2019 and Windows 10.
+The Linux installation has been tested on macOS Catalina, CentOS (Amazon Linux 2), and Ubuntu (18.04 LTS), and the Windows installation has been tested on Windows Server 2019 and Windows 10.
 If you encounter any problems installing in this way, please see the [Known Installation Issues](#known-installation-issues), or refer to the [Manual Installation](#manual-installation).

-### Linux or OSX installation
+### Linux or macOS installation

 In a Terminal application or command shell, navigate to the directory containing the package’s code.